 Improving student engagement in the classroom is a common concern among faculty these days.
 At some point in the conversation, the mythic college student makes an appearance.
 That perfect student of the past was always on time, had always done the reading, answered every question with astounding complexity, and memorized everything the professor said.
 What a great time that must have been!

 We may not ever have a classroom filled with the students of our dreams, but what if we could get a bit closer?
 What if we could encourage motivation, curiosity, and enthusiasm for learning?
 What would happen if we understood a bit more about how engagement really works?

 What is Student Engagement?

-Scholars who study learning in the college years define student engagement as, “the mental state students are in while learning, representing the intersection of feeling and thinking.”
+Scholars who study college learning define student engagement as, “the mental state students are in while learning, representing the intersection of feeling and thinking.”
 (Barkley & Major, 2020, p.
 6).
-Engaged students are not just absorbing content, they are trying to make meaning of what they are studying by putting in intellectual effort and working through challenging ideas.
-Engaged learners also care about the subject, feel motivated or excited to learn, and take ownership of their own learning.
+Engaged students are not just absorbing content, they try to make meaning of what they are studying by putting in intellectual effort and working through challenging ideas.
+Engaged learners care about the subject, feel motivated or excited to learn, and take ownership of their own learning.

-We often think of engagement in the classroom as students asking and answering questions, but engagement is actually more complex.
+We tend to think of engagement in the classroom in restrictive terms, as students asking and answering questions.
+Yet, engagement is more complex.
 We can look for many signs of engagement through the interaction of three dimensions of a person’s attitude, or how an individual evaluates a person, idea, or thing.
 These three dimensions–cognitive, affective, and behavioral–work together to influence an individual’s engagement on any given task or day (see table 1).